tsen1220/unity-shell-build-tool/README.md

 We can create App with Unity BuildPipeline.

+You need to change Unity path to run and decide your app destination path.

 Otherwise, We need customized static methods in Unity Editor directory for commandline args (-executeMethod).

 - UNITY_PATH is your Unity location.